Charles and Ray Eames: Architecture

 Charles attended Washington University from 1936 to 1938 and was expelled from the architecture program due to his loyalty to the practices of Frank Lloyd Wright.
 He constructed two churches in Arkansas and three homes in St. Louis without an architecture license.
 He relocated to Michigan to attend the Cranbrook Academy of Art.

 Three years after arriving in Los Angeles, Charles and Ray were asked to participate in the Case Study House Program, a housing program sponsored by Arts & Architecture magazine in the hopes of showcasing examples of economically-priced modern homes that utilized wartime and industrial materials.
 John Entenza, the owner and editor of Arts & Architecture magazine, recognized the importance of Charles and Ray's thinking and design practices—alongside becoming a close friend of the couple.
 Charles and Eero Saarinen were hired to design Case Study House number 8, which would be the residence of Charles and Ray, and Case Study House number 9, which would house John Entenza, in 1945.
 The two homes (alongside other Case Study houses) would share a five-acre parcel of land in the Pacific Palisades neighborhood north of Santa Monica, which overlooked the Pacific Ocean.
 Because of post-war material rationing, the materials ordered for the first draft of the Eames House (called “the Bridge House”) were backordered.
 Charles and Ray spent many days and nights on-site in the meadow picnicking, shooting arrows, and socializing with family, friends, and coworkers.
 They learned of their love for the eucalyptus grove, the expanse of land, and the unobstructed view of the ocean.
 They made the decision to not build the Bridge House and instead reconfigured the materials to create two separate structures nestled into the property's hillside.
 Eero Saarinen had no part in this second draft of the Eames House; it was a full collaboration between Charles and Ray.
 The materials were finally delivered and the house was erected from February through December 1949.
 The Eames' moved in on Christmas Eve and it became their only residence for the remainder of their lives.
 It remains a milestone of modern architecture.

 The Eames Office designed a few more pieces of architecture, many of which were never put into fruition.
 The Herman Miller Showroom on Beverly Boulevard in Los Angeles was built in 1950 and the De Pree House was constructed in Zeeland, Michigan for Max De Pree, son of the founder of Herman Miller, and his growing family.
 Unbuilt projects include the Billy Wilder House, the prefabricated kit home known as the Kwikset House, and a national aquarium.

 Exhibition design

-The Eames' also conceived and designed a number of exhibitions.
+The Eameses also conceived and designed a number of exhibitions.
 The first of these, Mathematica: A World of Numbers... and Beyond (1961), was sponsored by IBM, and is the only Eames exhibition still in existence.
 The Mathematica exhibition is still considered a model for science popularization exhibitions.
 It was followed by A Computer Perspective: Background to the Computer Age (1971) and The World of Franklin and Jefferson (1975–1977), among others.